tchalvak/bref-symfony-demo/README.md

 The application is deployed at the following URL: https://x3em6yt28b.execute-api.us-east-1.amazonaws.com/Prod/

 If you want to learn more read the [Symfony guide in the Bref documentation](https://bref.sh/docs/frameworks/symfony.html).

+Not advised for usage in production at this time.